What do you want to become?

 Facebook | Website

 The Department of Music at College of Staten Island, part of the City University of New York (CUNY), offers a variety of courses and degree programs catering to the needs of a diverse student body.
 Courses include a large selection of topics in music performance, theory, history, ethnomusicology, and music education.
-Private lessons are available on all instruments and voice, either with Hunter faculty members or with expert teachers outside the College.
+Private lessons are available for all instruments and voice, either with Hunter faculty members or with expert teachers outside the College.
 Most degrees can be completed in the evening, as well as during the day.